Using venom to develop eco-friendly pesticides, epilepsy treatments and more

 But animal venoms – of which the SCMB has the largest collection in the world – are a rich source of stable natural peptides that have the potential to affect brain activity and pain receptors.
 The goal for the SCMB’s world-class resources and researchers is to develop new painkillers, novel drugs for treating severe paediatric epilepsies, and novel neuroprotective agents for treating stroke victims.

-Mr Stead says UQ’s emphasis on practical learning gives students even at the undergraduate level an appreciation for the potential of discovery.
+Jasper says UQ’s emphasis on practical learning gives students even at the undergraduate level an appreciation for the potential of discovery.

 “Working in these small tight-knit teams for extended periods of time ensured that we developed collaboration, communication and reasoning skills that are essential for working in other research or in other careers in the future,” he says.

-Professor Rowland says science is a web but, unlike a poor fly in nature, what it offers in terms of vocations is immense.
+Susan says science is a web but, unlike a poor fly in nature, what it offers in terms of vocations is immense.

 “The thing I like about science is that you’re never trapped,” she says.

 “You have your scientific understanding, you have your scientific way of thinking, which is very much about using data to solve problems.
-But there are all these other skill sets you can lay over the top and combine it, so that you end up with a bunch of really interesting career options.”
+But there are all these other skill sets you can lay over the top and combine with it, so that you end up with a bunch of really interesting career options.”